SQream/sqream_docs/reference/sql/sql_syntax/window_functions.rst

 For example ``RANGE BETWEEN CURRENT ROW AND 7 PRECEDING`` is not allowed.
 However, while ``ROWS BETWEEN 7 PRECEDING AND 8 PRECEDING`` is allowed, it would never select any rows.

-Frame exclusion
+Frame Exclusion
 -----------------

 The ``frame_exclusion`` option allows rows around the current row to be excluded from the frame, even if they would be included according to the frame start and frame end options. ``EXCLUDE CURRENT ROW`` excludes the current row from the frame. ``EXCLUDE GROUP`` excludes the current row and its ordering peers from the frame. ``EXCLUDE TIES`` excludes any peers of the current row from the frame, but not the current row itself. ``EXCLUDE NO OTHERS`` simply specifies explicitly the default behavior of not excluding the current row or its peers.

 Limitations
 ==================

-* At this phase, text columns are not supported in window function expressions.

-* Window function calls are permitted only in the :ref:`select` list.
+Window functions do not support the Numeric data type.